How to Care for Your Wicker Furniture

 Ever wondered how to care for your wicker furniture?
 Do you need to know how to clean and maintain your prized antique wicker pieces or new ones you found at a flea market?

-Here she’s offering free tips and hints on how to care for wicker furniture, how to clean it and maintain to keep your woven wicker furniture in optimum year-round shape.
+Here are free tips and hints on how to care for wicker furniture, how to clean it, and maintain to keep your woven wicker furniture in optimum year-round shape.

 Fancy painted Victorian wicker rocker with S motif in the back

-arrow To remove surface dust, regularly vacuum wicker furniture using the soft bristle brush attachment.
+arrow Regularly vacuum wicker furniture using the soft bristle brush attachment to remove surface dust.

 To get stubborn dirt, fuzz, or animal hair out of the crevices use a new, dry paintbrush to brush it out or use an ice-pick, awl, or tweezers to pull out the material.